 The Geography MRes is a pre-doctoral training programme version of the Geography MA/MSc.
 Alongside the opportunity to specialise in a chosen area of human geography (see below), you will develop social science research skills and methods appropriate for further study in this field.
 Depending on the options you choose, you can study key issues such as globalisation and development; cities, space and power; and collaborative cultural geographies.

-This MRes is currently taught in conjunction with the London Social Science Doctoral Training Centre and is an approved pathway for ESRC 1+3 PhD funding and ideal for those working in, or seeking to work in, a research-related post in the public, private or charitable sectors.
-ESRC Doctoral Training Centres are to be replaced for 2017 entry.
-Subject to a successful bid for a new ESRC Doctoral Training Partnership, the School will host three new MRes programmes from 2017 which will be the same structure as the MA/MSc equivalent, but will include a compulsory module: 'Introduction to Social Science Research 1: Epistemology, Research design, and Qualitative methods’ and ‘Introduction to Social Science Research 2: Quantitative Methods and Data'.
-Please check the website at time of application for the latest module structure (which will change based on new collaborations for 2017).
+This MRes is a pre-doctoral training programme taught in conjunction with the London Interdisciplinary Social Science Doctoral Training Partnership (LISS DTP) and is an approved pathway for ESRC 1+3 PhD studentship funding and ideal for those seeking to work in a research-related role.
+The new MRes programmes from 2017 will be the same structure as the MA/MSc equivalent, but will include two compulsory modules: ‘Introduction to Social Science Research 1: Epistemology, Research design, and Qualitative methods’ and ‘Introduction to Social Science Research 2: Quantitative Methods and Data’.
+Please check the website at time of application for the latest module structure.

 - allows you to obtain advanced training in human geography

 - equips you with research methods leading to PhD study

 - lets you choose from a wide range of option modules and specialisms, allowing you to tailor the course to suit your interests

 - provides you the opportunity to work with external organisations, such as The Geffrye Museum of the Home